johnsonch/going-beyond-the-rails-defaults/deck.md

 ---
 #Wins
-  * Decreased coupling with ActiveRecord model
+  * Decreased coupling with ActiveRecord model in controller
   * Increased isolated unit testing

+^ Again the coupling is moved to the command from the controller and that also allows you to isolate your unit testing, though you can also run into issues of having business logic in multiple places if you aren't careful

 ![full](images/GettyImages-187199063.jpg)